 Configure SMTP for outbound emails

-Google Cloud Platform doesn’t allow SMTP traffic through default ports: 25, 465, 587.
-Check Google cloud documentation to learn how to use a VPN to bypass these restrictions or use a different port for sending emails from your application.
+Google Cloud Platform doesn’t allow SMTP traffic through port 25.
+Check Google cloud documentation to learn how to use a different port for sending emails from your application.

 First, configure the email settings using SMTP.
 In your Mahara site, navigate to “Administration -> Configure Site -> Site options -> Email Settings”.
 There, set the parameters of your account to use SMTP and send emails.

 Verify that you can send emails from that SMTP server BEFORE you even bother trying to test any emails from your Mahara site.
 When you create a mailbox on your hosting service’s email server, you specified a user name and a password.
 Using your service’s Webmail or other similar service, log into your SMTP mailbox and send a test email to anther email account.
 Once you are able to do that successfully, only then proceed with the following.